BDI-pathogens/OpenABM-Covid19/CONTRIBUTING.md

 git push origin feature:speed_up_fix
 ```

 6. Head to the upstream repository at https://github.com/BDI-pathogens/OpenABM-Covid19 using a browser and a "pull request" button should be available.
-Click that and follow the prompts, tagging of or the OpenABM-Covid19 core team in the pull request for review (roberthinch, p-robot, danielmonterocr, brynmathias).
+Click that and follow the prompts, tagging of one of the OpenABM-Covid19 core team in the pull request for review (roberthinch, p-robot, danielmonterocr, brynmathias).

 **Notes**